AlexiWolf/wolf_engine_old/README.md

 ### Platform Support

 Excellent cross-platform support is one of the main goals of Wolf Engine.
-The entirety of the engine, with `--all-features` enabled, should work on Rust's Teir 1 platforms, plus select Teir 2 platforms.
+The entirety of the engine, with `--all-features` enabled, should work on Rust's Tier 1 platforms, plus select Tier 2 platforms.

 The major supported platforms are:

 - Windows
 - Linux
 - MacOS
-- Andriod
+- Android
 - IOS
 - WASM